jeongm-in/touchpad-adventure/journal.md

 Touchpad might also not work on Windows because I don't have the driver.
 If that's the case, what do I need for Windows to make it recognize this as a touchpad?
 Also is my thing working on Framework device because it already has a Framework's touchpad installed and configured in it?

+Confirmed that it works on a NixOS system; Framework said their touchpad driver is available in the kernel, so that must be why.

+So the reason this is not working on Windows is likely because of the missing driver...